 Full-text means the entire article is available through the database rather than just an abstract or bibliographic listing.
 You can usually tell that it's available in full text from listings within your database search results.
 It should say "HTML Full Text" or "PDF Full Text" or some combination of those.
 You can also choose to limit your search to only articles available as full-text.

-If it's not available as full-text (typically says "Check Article Linker for more information"), but it's an article that you'd really like to read, you contact us and provide the article title, author, journal name and issue.
-The staff will locate the article and request it for you.
+If an article is not available in full text (it may say “Check Article Linker for more information”), and you would still like to read it, you can contact us to request the article.
+Please include the article title, author, journal name, and issue.
+Staff will locate and request the article for you.

 Remote access means access from outside the library – at home or at work – with your library card number.